Roles and Responsibilities Inside a Software Testing Team

 QA Team Roles: Who Does What

-Depending on the project scope, the software testing team varies in size, job titles, test methodologies, and technologies applied.
+Depending on the project scope, the software testing team may vary in size, job titles, test methodologies, and technologies applied.
 That is why quality assurance team roles and responsibilities can often vary from project to project and from company to company.
+That said, there are certain roles that are common for pretty much any testing team, including:

 Role